trevsecops/trevsecops/README.md

 - 👋 Hi, I’m @trevsecops
 - 👀 I’m interested in containers, k8s, web/app development, and security
 - 🌱 I’m currently learning Go, AWS Web Services, and Docker
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : trevsecops@pm.me

 <!---
 trevsecops/trevsecops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.